 2.3 Q: How do I calculate energy savings?

 A: The Knowledge Share Area on the Salix Website holds a number of calculation tools and good practice documents that can be used to estimate energy savings for energy efficiency projects.
 The Carbon Trust energy efficiency guides and the Carbon Trust guidance on benchmarking are resources that may be useful in helping you estimate savings covering technologies funded by Salix.

 2.4 Q: How do I calculate current energy use if a building is not metered?

 A: A first principle calculation that incorporates typical benchmarks for the type of building in question can be used to determine energy consumption.
 Alternatively, if energy bills are available these can be apportioned on a square meter basis.

 A: Refer to Carbon Trust guidance on benchmarking which provides useful details to assist.

 2.5 Q: Is there any other documentation I can read about energy saving measures?

 2.6 Q: What is the definition of site life?*

-A: The site life is the estimated life of the project site or the length of site lease.
-For example, if there is a planned change in ownership or a change to the use of the site where the applicant will no longer see the cost saving benefits of the project, the end of the site life should be recorded as the date of this change.
+A: The site life is the estimated life of the project site or the length of the site lease.
+For example, if there is a planned change in ownership or a change to the use of the site where the applicant will no longer see the cost-saving benefits of the project, the end of the site life should be recorded as the date of this change.